cscottski/hrpre-recursiontest/README.md

 Helping with Hack Reactor pre-course recursion testing

 The recursion project getElementsByClassName.js uses getElementsByClassNameSpec.js to test your function with webpage content and compare against the built-in getElementsByClassName method.
 This simple webpage models the HTML content from getElementsByClassNameSpec.js and logs the comparison output for the getElementsByClassName method and your getElementsByClassName function.
+This assumes that jquery is in the local directory.

 Within the file getElementsByClassName-Test.html, inside the element, make sure to change the relative path to your getElementsByClassName.js file.